fieldtrip/website/example/ft_realtime_powerestimate.md

         xlabel('frequency (Hz)');
         ylabel('power');

-        % force Matlab to update the figure drawnow
+        % force MATLAB to update the figure drawnow

       end % if enough new samples